ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Experiments

-For the disease identification task, we use AUC score to evaluate the performance of the models.
-Table \ref{tab:auc} shows the AUC scores of all the models on the 14 diseases.
-From Table \ref{tab:auc}, as expected in Section \ref{sec:parametersharing}, for all the three types of MPUs, PPS outperform APS obviously.
-For each type of MPU, GCN-PPS outperform GCN-APS and the corresponding basic model overall and in most of the diseases.
-V-GCN-PPS with can even outperform the corresponding V-GCN-APS and VGGNet16BN for all the 14 diseases.
+Table \ref{tab:AUROC} {and \ref{tab:AUPRC}} show the AUROC {and AUPRC} scores of all the models on the 14 diseases on ChestX-ray14 dataset, respectively.
+From Table \ref{tab:AUROC} {and \ref{tab:AUPRC}}, with the same MPU type, GCN-PPS outperforms GCN-APS and the corresponding basic model in most of the diseases as well as in terms of the mean AUROC {and mean AUPRC} over the 14 diseases.
+V-GCN-PPS can even outperform the corresponding baselines V-GCN-APS and VGGNet16BN for all the 14 diseases {in terms of AUPRC}.

-Table \ref{tab:auc} also lists some results reported in the related references.
+Table \ref{tab:AUROC} also lists some state-of-the-art AUROC results reported in the recent studies.
 Some studies like \cite{rajpurkar2017chexnet} that used a different training-validation-test split ratio or augmented the dataset are not listed.
-Our V-GCN-PPS achieved the best overall results, compared with the state-of-the-art methods.
-On 7 out of the 14 disease, ImageGCN achieves the best results among these state-of-the-art methods.
+While no models can consistently achieve the best performance on all the 14 diseases, our V-GCN-PPS model achieves the best overall results among the 18 models.
+On 6 out of the 14 disease, V-GCN-PPS achieves the best AUROC scores.
+Our models V-GCN-PPS and R-GCN-PPS are the top 2 models in terms of the mean AUROC.
+We also calculate and list the mean ranks of the models for the 14 diseases in the last column of Table \ref{tab:AUROC}, where V-GCN-PPS and R-GCN-PPS achieve the top two minimum mean ranks among the 18 models.
+These results validate the efficacy of the proposed ImageGCN for CXR classification.

-In Table \ref{tab:auc}, GCN-APS is less effective than the corresponding basic model because the graph is a complete graph if all relations are considered equally by APS, an image's own feature would be heavily dwarfed by the messages of its neighbor images.
-For example, in Fig. \ref{fig:totalps}, the message from the image itself is considered equal to its neighbors'.
-This makes an image and its neighbors indistinguishable, thus leads to even lower performance than the baseline.
-On the contrary, by PPS in Fig. \ref{fig:partialps}, messages from neighbors with different relations will be considered differently by $g_{r_i}^{(k)}$, the less important messages will have less influence to the results.
-Thus, ImageGCNs with PPS perform better than those with APS and the baseline model.
+{We also conducted the repeated measures ANOVA {(RM-ANOVA)} and the post-hoc t-test to test the significance of performance differences among PPS, APS and the base models with 3 different backbones (\eg AlexNet, ResNet50 and VGGNet16BN) for each disease; the results are in the lower part of Table \ref{tab:AUROC} and \ref{tab:AUPRC}.
+From the results, in terms of AUROC, the performance differences are significant on all the 14 diseases except for Hern by {(RM-ANOVA) ($p=0.1$)}; PPS can outperform APS on 9 diseases at a significance level of 0.01 and on 13 diseases except for Hern at a significance level of 0.1; PPS can outperform base model on 8 diseases (\eg Card, Effu, Mass, Nodu, Pneu2, Emph, Fibr, and PT) at a significance level of 0.1.
+In terms of AUPRC, the performance differences are significant on 10 diseases except for Mass, Emph, Fibr, and Hern by {(RM-ANOVA) ($p=0.1$)}; PPS can significantly outperform APS and the base model on 10 diseases and 8 diseases at a significance level of 0.1, respectively.}